SaiVyshnavi08/TheraTech--Your-emotional-wellness-buddy/README.md

 # TheraTech -Your emotional-wellness-buddy💬🙂

 Welcome to the Emotion-Based Therapy Chatbot!
-This is a fun and beginner-friendly web project that detects your emotions and gives you a supportive conversation based on how you're feeling.
+This is a fun and project that detects your emotions and gives you a supportive conversation based on how you're feeling.

 ## 🌟 What This Project Does